-Strand Topic North Carolina State Standard Mystery Science Unit Mystery Science Grade Mystery Science Lessons Structures & Functions of Living 3.L.1.1 Compare the different functions of the skeletal and muscular system.
+Strand Topic North Carolina State Standard Mystery Science Unit Mystery Science Lessons Structures & Functions of 3.L.1.1 Compare the different functions of the skeletal and muscular system.
 Mini-lessons Mini-lesson: Why do our skeletons have so many bones?
 Mini-lesson: How do broken bones heal?
 Mini-lesson: How does the heart pump blood?
-Organisms 3.L.1.2 Explain why skin is necessary for protection and for the body to remain healthy.
+Living Organisms 3.L.1.2 Explain why skin is necessary for protection and for the body to remain healthy.
 Mini-lessons Mini-lesson: Why do we get goosebumps?
-Mini-lesson: Can animals get a sunburn?
-Life 3.L.2.1 Remember the function of the following structures as it relates to the survival of plants in their environments: roots absorb nutrients, stems provide support, leaves synthesize food, flowers attract pollinators and produce seeds for reproduction.
-Plant Adventures Grade 2 Lesson 1: How did a tree travel halfway around the world?
+Mini-lesson: Can animals get a sunburn? roots absorb nutrients, stems provide support, leaves synthesize food, flowers attract pollinators and Adventures Lesson 2: Could a plant surv Adventures Lesson 3: Why do trees grow Lesson 1: How did a tree travel halfway around the world?
 Lesson 2: Could a plant survive without light?
 Lesson 3: Why do trees grow so tall?
 Lesson 4: Should you water a cactus?
-Lesson 5: Where do plants grow best?
-Science Ecosystems 3.L.2.2 Explain how environmental conditions determine how well plants survive and grow, 3.L.2.3 Summarize the distinct stages of the life cycle of seed plants.
-Power of Flowers Grade 3 Lesson 1: Why do plants grow flowers?
-Lesson 2: Why do plants give us fruit?
+Life Science 3.L.2.2 Explain how environmental conditions determine how well plants survive and grow, Lesson 5: Where do plants grow best?
+Lesson 1: Why do plants grow flowers?
+Ecosystems 3.L.2.3 Summarize the distinct stages of the life cycle of seed plants.
+Flowers Mini-lessons Lesson 2: Why do plants give us fruit?
 Lesson 3: Why are some apples red and some green?
-Lesson 4: How could you make the biggest fruit in the world? ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, Mini-lesson: Why do leaves change color in the fall?
+Lesson 4: How could you make the biggest fruit in the world?
+Mini-lesson: Why do leaves change color in the fall?
 Mini-lesson: How do flowers bloom in the spring?
 3.L.2.4 Explain how the basic properties (texture and capacity to hold water) and components (sand, clay, and humus) of soil determine the ability of soil to support the growth and survival of many plants.
 North Carolina specific standard

-^{} Power of Flowers picks up where Plant Adventures leaves off.
+^{ &}lt;u>Power of Flowers picks up where Plant Adventures leaves off.
 We suggest you teach Plant Adventures first.